SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 About Samut Songkhram, Thailand | “War Ocean”

 As a kingdom landlocked between kingdoms on all sides, Thailand’s history was carved during both times of war and peace.
-Despite having similarities in religion with its neighbors, Thailand was a kingdom that is at the constant struggle in keeping its sovereignty from potential invaders, the kingdom of Burma being amongst them.
+Despite having similarities in religion with its neighbors, Thailand was a kingdom that is in constant struggle in keeping its sovereignty from potential invaders, the kingdom of Burma being among them.

 At a time when the perils of the Burmese forces have materialized, one province became pivotal in Ayuthaya’s defense against the formed invasion—the province of Mae Klong or Suan Nok and what is today’s Samut Songkhram.